StudySteno/StudySteno-Plover-Contractions/README.md

 # StudySteno-Contractions
-My [Plover](http://www.openstenoproject.org/) steno dictionary of contractions and briefs for the related non-contracted phrase, based on Waleed's approach to writing contractions with an asterisk (*).
+My [Plover](http://www.openstenoproject.org/) steno dictionary of contractions and briefs for the related non-contracted phrase, based on [Waleed Khan](https://waleedkhan.name]'s approach to writing contractions with an asterisk (*).
 I think his approach is genius, so over time I integrated the use of * for contractions into my own dictionary.
-See https://waleedkhan.name/blog/my-steno-system/#use-asterisks-for-apostrophes-in-contractions
+See https://waleedkhan.name/blog/my-steno-system/#use-asterisks-for-apostrophes-in-contractions for details.

 Fair warning, I tend to over-explain the obvious.